milkcircle/milkcircle.github.io/_posts/2019-10-20-religious.md

 "Ms. Smith in 113 passed."

-and the deafening hush that befalls
+the deafening hush that befalls
 the tiny huddle of
 decade-old computers